 Upon arrival at a location for filming or photography, the flight crew will conduct an aerial and ground preflight inspection.
-This inspection is listed in Appendix D to the Owlcam Operations Manual.

 The flight crew will then set out traffic cones to designate the aircraft's "home area," which will be a circle of approximately 20 feet in diameter to mark the sUAS take-off and landing zone.